licht1stein/blog/content/posts/2023-08-23 Userful Idiot Lars von Trier.md

 Interesting point Mr. von Trier.
 So when Russians bomb our cities we shouldn't defend ourselves because we should care about Russian lives.

 What about an extremely simple way of protecting Russian lives: getting out of Ukraine?

-It's not the victims fault that the attacker got injured, it's the victims achievement.
+It's not the victim's fault that the attacker got injured while attacking.
+It's the victim's *achievement*.

 So if you want to protect Russian lives then help us stop the war, not put your influence behind their aggression.